Dame Emma Thompson reveals daughter was sexually assaulted on public transport

 “And I think that’s what we suffer as women most from is our shame at not being able to say ‘Why are you doing that?’

 “We’re so shocked and undermined by these actions that we can’t turn around and take the action that we want, and that’s the thing that sits with us and sticks with us.
-Which is so unjust.”
+Which is so unjust,” Thompson told the BBC Radio 4 show.

 The Academy award-winning star urged female victims of sex attacks to be less “unkind, to themselves too, whether they were able to defend themselves or not”.